 Admission Requirements - Ph.D.
 Research Program

-Department of Creative Arts in Therapy
+Department of Creative Arts Therapies

 Applicants for the Doctor of Philosophy (Ph.D) Program in Creative Arts Therapies are screened based upon the required application documents plus a personal interview by the faculty.
 The application documents and interview are designed to assess the applicant’s aptitudes and commitment to advanced academic achievement and the development of scholarship.
-Admission into the PhD program includes both firm and maleable requirements.
+Admission into the PhD program includes both firm and malleable requirements.
 The firm requirements include a Master’s degree in Art, Dance/Movement, Music or Expressive Therapy, a minimum of three years post master’s clinical experience, certification in the Creative Arts Therapies field, and at least one research course.
 We encourage prospective students to inquire about applying to the Ph.D Program even if they are uncertain if they meet the all of the admission requirements.
-In many cases applicants are considered on an individual basis and assessment.
+In many cases applicants are considered on a very individual basis and assessment.
 For this reason we look forward to speaking with you about your eligibility and your questions.

 Masters Degree in Art Therapy, Dance/Movement Therapy, Music Therapy, or Expressive Therapies.

 Pre-Requisites (in addition to or included in Master’s degree)

 - 6 semester (9 quarter)credits equivalent in graduate level Research coursework.

 - 3 semester (4 quarter) credits equivalent of graduate coursework in Multiculturalism, Anthropology, or Sociology.